raspberrypilearning/astro-pi-guide/sensors/temperature.md

   ![](images/thermometer.jpg)

 The image above shows a clinical thermometer.
 You may have been asked to place one in your mouth when you've been ill.
-Notice that the numbers start at 35, so it's only used for measuring human body temperature.The Astro Pi temperature sensors can measure temperatures from as low as -40 up to +120 degrees Celsius though, so they are much more versatile than a clinical thermometer.
+Notice that the numbers start at 35, so it's only used for measuring human body temperature.
+The Astro Pi temperature sensors can measure temperatures from as low as -40 degrees Celsius up to +120 degrees Celsius though, so they are much more versatile than a clinical thermometer.
 The Astro Pi has *two* temperature sensors.
 One is built into the humidity sensor and the other is built into the pressure sensor.
-You can choose which one to use or you could use *both* and average the result.
+You can choose which one to use, or you could use *both* and average the result.

 ## What is the temperature?